Pulkit7668/Tic_Tak_Toe_Game/README.md

 # Tic_Tak_Toe_Game
-You can play the game to open the link https://pulkit7668.github.io/Tic_Tak_Toe_Game/
+If you want to play the game then click on this link. https://pulkit7668.github.io/Tic_Tak_Toe_Game/